nilanshu96/Simple-Organizer/README.md

 It is made with the help of Gnome-Builder.
 The project can be exported as flatpak and tested in various systems.
 The best way to work on or modify this project is by using Gnome-Builder.

+Info: The UI in the following gif is incorrectly rendered because of my custom theme.
+It's advised to run this project in a system with vanilla Gnome theme.

 ![simple organizer gif](https://github.com/nilanshu96/Simple-Organizer/blob/main/simple-organizer.gif)